justprateek/medic_bot/data/nlu/nlu-med.md

 - I mostly feel breathlessness
 - I am having difficulties in doing physical activities
 - I always get sweated
+- i think i have obesity
+- going through obesity
+- what to do in obesity sufferings
+- i am suffering from obesity
+- i have been recently suffering with obesity

 ## intent:problem_insomnia